Nobel Prize medal

 The Nobel Prize medal is a gold medal given to recipients of the Nobel Prizes of Chemistry, Literature, Peace, Physics and Physiology or Medicine since 1901.
 The medal for the Nobel Memorial Prize in Economic Sciences, given since 1968, is awarded with the aforementioned prizes.

-Each medal has a portrait of Alfred Nobel in left profile on the obverse.
-The medals for chemistry, literature, physics, and physiology or medicine have an identical portrait of Nobel with different portraits on the peace and economics prize medals.
-The medals for chemistry, literature, physics, and physiology or medicine were designed by Erik Lindberg.
-The peace prize medal was designed by Gustav Vigeland, and the economics prize medal by Gunvor Svensson-Lundqvist.

-The medals are struck in 18-karat green gold plated with 24-karat gold and weigh about 175 g each, with the exception of the Economic prize medal which weighs 185g.
+The medals are struck in 18-carat green gold plated with 24-carat gold and weigh about 175 g each, with the exception of the Economic prize medal which weighs 185g.

 The recipients also receive a diploma that details their achievements, and a monetary award from the Nobel Foundation.
 The voting members of the Royal Swedish Academy of Sciences, the Nobel Assembly at the Karolinska Institute, and the Swedish Academy receive smaller replicas of the prize medals.
 The chemistry, literature, physics, and physiology or medicine prizes are known as the 'Swedish medals'.